gwdistsys18/gwdistsys18.github.io/index.md

 ## Announcements ##
 - This website is under construction.
+See the [Syllabus](syllabus/) for more info.

 ## Schedule  ##